Bylaws & Policies

 Our Town employees are dedicated to serving the needs of the people of Herbert, however; calls to Town employees outside of regular business hours should not be occurring unless the concern is an emergency.
 Please refer to the guidelines outlined below for the procedures for reporting a concern you may have in the Town of Herbert.

 - For issues requiring action by the Town of Herbert (office staff, public works, or maintenance workers) please notify the Town Office in person or by phone (784-2400), during office hours (8:30 am - 12:00 pm & 1:00 pm - 4:30 pm weekdays), or; fax (784-2402) or email email@example.com anytime.

 - Issues will be handled by the Town of Herbert on a prioritized basis.

-- Concerns brought to the attention of the Administrator and requiring Council action are best presented in written form with an explanation of expected resolution of the concern.
+- Concerns brought to the attention of the Administrator and requiring Council action are best presented in written form with an explanation of the expected resolution of the concern.

 - Concerns should not be brought to the attention of the Mayor, Town Councilors, or Town Maintenance personnel if action is expected.
-Conversation on an issue will be noted; however, action on a concern requires those concerns be registered with the Town Office for action to be initiated.
+Conversation on an issue will be noted; however, action on a concern requires those concerns to be registered with the Town Office for action to be initiated.

 - The Administrator must be aware of anything that affects the Town; therefore, it is imperative that all issues be brought to the Administrator's attention first, so action can be initiated in the most efficient and organized manner.